 The Carolina Consortium on Human Development (CCHD) is an inter-institutional and multi-disciplinary community of scientists engaged in the advanced study and raining of human development.
 Guided by the principles of Developmental Science, we recognize the complexity of developmental processes that underlie adjustment, health, and well-being across the phases of life.
 Through our unique training and research mission, we pursue innovative methods to investigate the biological, cognitive, affective, and social systems that characterize the development of people in contexts, ranging from families to cultures.

-The University of North Carolina at Chapel Hill has a long-held tradition of striving for excellence; this includes the core values of encouraging diversity and equal educational and employment opportunities throughout the University community.
+The University of North Carolina at Chapel Hill has a long-held tradition of striving for excellence; this includes the core values of encouraging equity, inclusion, and diversity into educational and employment opportunities throughout the University community.
 The CCHD shares this vision to build and sustain an inclusive community and to foster a welcoming climate that values and respects all members in the community.
-The CCHD affirms the University’s commitment to diversity as a critical element of academic and research excellence.
+The CCHD affirms the University’s commitment to equity, inclusion, and diversity as a critical element of academic and research excellence.

 The Center for Developmental Science was established by the Governing Board of the University of North Carolina in 1994 and was originally funded by an National Institute on Mental Health initiative to support new behavioral research centers.
 The foundation of the CDS, however, predates the center and was first embodied in the Carolina Consortium on Human Development, established in 1987 by faculty and researchers from three neighboring universities to promote the interdisciplinary study of developmental theory and longitudinal methods.
 The aim was to transcend the limitations of institutional and disciplinary divisions in order to facilitate scholarship and collaboration among faculty and young scientists.
 In the first six years of its existence, the Consortium focused on issues of developmental theory and research, providing proseminars, workshops and lectures, and postdoctoral training.
 Although the CDS ceased operations in July, 2019, the Consortium continues under its original administrative home at the Frank Porter Graham Child Development Institute.